atxwang/atxwang.github.io/myrecs.md

 currently reading: *When Languages Die* by K. David Harrison

-what's next: *The Invisibility Cloak* by Ge Fei, *The Name of the Rose* by Umberto Eco, *The Signal and the Noise* by Nate Silver
+what's next: *Portnoy's Complaint" by Philip Roth, *The Name of the Rose* by Umberto Eco, *The Invisibility Cloak" by Ge Fei

 my all times: *Slouching Towards Bethlehem* by Joan Didion, *One Hundred Years of Solitude* by Gabriel Garcia Marquez, *The Three-Body Problem* by Cixin Liu